 Btw, this isn’t only because of millennials’ economic prospects – it’s also due several societal changes that happened around the same time, such as the need for more higher education due to the information economy; the rise of premarital sex, cohabitation, and birth control; and the fact that young women are feeling less rushed to have kids, given their wide range of career options and access to birth control, according to Arnett.

 In short, millennials are delaying traditional milestones of adulthood more and more.
 This does more than just alter their lifestyle – it impacts the way they see the world, according to our Chief Behavioral Officer Dan Ariely.

 “When you’re a kid, your mind is trained to think only one day at a time.
 As you get older, you have to change your mindset and think more long term,” he explained.
-“It’s becoming more difficult for young adults to think long-term, since they’re not reaching the milestones that typically force them to do so, such as getting married and having kids.
+“It’s becoming more difficult for young adults to think about prioritizing their future selves, since they’re not reaching the milestones that typically force them to do so, such as getting married and having kids.
 Now, we have teenage years, take 2.”

 People in their 20s have to do adult-like actions sometimes, but aren’t used to doing them all the time.
 According to a topic model analysis by Megan Risdal, when people tweet about ‘adulting’ on Twitter, they most often refer to temporary actions that make them feel like adults, such as paying down loans, signing a lease on an apartment, and figuring out taxes.
 When they temporarily do these adult activities, they often feel younger than their actions.

 The bottom line

 So why is adulting trending?
 Because so many millennials relate to this feeling of temporarily acting as adults, but not feeling like a complete adult.